-The history questions to be asked of a patient of sudden visual loss include:

-- 1. Is the visual loss transient or persistent? - 2.
+- The history questions to be asked of a patient of sudden visual loss include: - 1.
+Is the visual loss transient, persistent, or progressive? - 2.
 Is the visual loss monocular or binocular? - 3.
 Did the visual loss occur suddenly or it developed over hours, days or weeks? - 4.
-What is the patient's age and general medical condition? - 5.Did the patient have normal vision in the past and when was vision last tested last, as quite a number of people will realize loss of vision from one eye when they cover the good eye.
+What is the patient's age and general medical condition? - 5.Did the patient have normal vision in the past and when was vision last tested - 6.
+Was pain associated with the visual loss?